Polk will have first non-Amazon speaker to support Alexa multi-room

-A software update for the Command Bar, due on January 15th, will enable users to group their sound bar with Amazon's Echo speakers for music throughout the house.
+A software update for the Command Bar, rolling out today, will enable users to group their sound bar with Amazon's Echo speakers for music throughout the house.

 Amazon's Multi Room Music enables users to listen to content on one or more compatible speakers in a home at once --- a.k.a.
 "Party Mode."
 You can say something like "Alexa, play System of a Down everywhere" and every compatible speaker on the system would play "Bounce," simultaneously.
 MRM been available since August 2017 on Amazon's own speakers like the Echo and Echo Dot.